-Are you an entrepreneur with a great technology idea that’s going to revolutionize the IT community and impact the data center?
-Data Center World will be holding its inaugural tech startup competition at our annual conference being held in Orlando August 16-19, 2021.
-Companies interested in being selected to participate should be developing or selling a technology solution that directly impacts the data center or data center professionals, and will be judged by a panel of experts based on several business model and go-to-market criteria (outlined below).
+Join us at our inaugural tech startup competition and meet entrepreneurs that are revolutionizing the data center!
+Companies selected to participate have been developing and/or selling a technology solution that directly impacts the data center or data center professionals, and will be judged by a panel of experts based on several business model and go-to-market criteria (outlined below).
 Winners will be chosen by the panel based on their presentations on stage, and presentations will be judged on a clear technology solution, a concise pitch, and the value of technology to the data center industry.

 Up to six companies will be chosen from the field of applicants to present on stage at Data Center World.
 Each company will have 10 minutes to provide their “elevator pitch” and answer questions from the judges.
 Time will be judiciously kept.
 At the end of the competition, judges will convene to discuss their opinions in private and present the winners on stage later in the day.
 All contestants will receive up to two standard-access passes to Data Center World (valued at up to $1,295), and winners of each category will be presented with a recognition plaque and have the opportunity to network with prospective customers and investors throughout the conference and expo.